open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 For a given range, positive or negative:

-- Bucket index `0` counts measurements in the range `[1, base)`
+- Bucket index `0` counts measurements in the range `(1, base]`
-- Positive indexes correspond with absolute values greater or equal to `base`
+- Positive indexes correspond with absolute values greater than `base`
-- Negative indexes correspond with absolute values less than 1
+- Negative indexes correspond with absolute values less than or equal to 1
 - There are `2**scale` buckets between successive powers of 2.

 For example, with `scale=3` there are `2**3` buckets between 1 and 2.